There's An Easy Way To Get More Of The Music You Love Wherever You Are

-But did you know that there are other Hit stations you can listen to if you're in the mood for something different?
+But did you know that there are other Fox stations you can listen to if you're in the mood for something different?

-We have four other stations available right here on our website, as well as via the Hit app for iOS or Android and on digital radio!
+We have four other stations available right here on our website, as well as via the Fox app for iOS or Android and on digital radio!

 Best of all, they're all totally free!